This project started at Cambridge University by a group of AI and art enthusiasts.

 Selling for $49

 Sold for $432,500

-We believe that everyone should be able to own an AI painting.
-This is why we sell all the paintings we make for affordable prices and re-invest all the profits in the research and developments of new creative machines.
+We also believe that everyone should be able to own an AI painting.
+This is why we sell our works at affordable prices and re-invest any profit in the research and developments of new creative machines.